pydata/pydata-sphinx-theme/docs/contributing.rst

     # or with conda
     conda install -c conda-forge pre-commit

-and then running from the root of this repo:
+Then, from the root of this repo, run:

 .. code-block:: bash